torchbox/wagtail-grapple/docs/general-usage/model-types.rst

 GraphQLInt
 ----------
 .. module:: grapple.models
-.. class:: GraphQLInt(field_name)
+.. class:: GraphQLInt(field_name, required=False)

     It's all fairly self explanatory but a `GraphQLInt` is used to serialize interger based Django fields such as IntegerField or PositiveSmallIntegerField.

 GraphQLFloat
 ------------
 .. module:: grapple.models
-.. class:: GraphQLFloat(field_name)
+.. class:: GraphQLFloat(field_name, required=False)

     Like GraphQLInt, This field is used to serialize Float and Decimal fields.